Categories

 As manufacturing leaders are prioritizing maximum production uptime and plant reliability, they are attempting to figure out a holistic metric that can report overall plant condition.
 From a cost and ROI standpoint, machine health score is emerging as the metric that can generate real-time business intelligence and guide strategic decision-making.
 This article will cover what machine health score is and how it’s imperative for managing asset reliability.

-What is machine health based on?
+What is Machine Health Based on?

 Before delving into machine health score as a metric, it’s important to understand what exactly machine health is made up of.
 Machine health is based on three main factors: